Toxoplasma Gondii (Amniotic Fluid)

 What is this test?

-This test is used to diagnose Toxoplasma gondii infection in the fetus.
-T. gondii is a parasite that can infect humans, but infections often don't cause any symptoms.
-People can become infected with this parasite after eating infected undercooked meat, especially pork and lamb, or drinking contaminated water.
-People can also be exposed to the parasite by handling cat feces.
+This test is used to diagnose Toxoplasma gondii (T. gondii) infection in the fetus.
+T. gondii is a parasite that can infect people, but infections often don't cause any symptoms.
+People can become infected after eating infected undercooked meat, especially lamb, venison, or pork, or drinking contaminated water.
+People can also be exposed to the parasite by cleaning a cat litter box when the cat has shed the parasite in feces.

 This disease is of particular concern to pregnant women.
 If a woman becomes infected with the parasite for the first time while she is pregnant, the infection can travel to the fetus.
 This can lead to birth defects such as brain damage and serious eye problems.
 Children who appear unaffected at birth may still develop problems later in life.
 Women who are infected before they become pregnant only rarely pass the disease to their unborn babies.